microsoft/mcsa-observability/README.md

 1. Download the file - [ResourceTypes.csv](Utils/scripts/csv_import/ResourceTypes.csv) to insert the list of resource providers to be monitored in the Resource_Providers table.

 ![githubfiledownload](Images/githubfiledownload-1.png)
-> Note: While saving to local ensure that you save the file as a .csv, the default is set to .txt
+> Note: While saving to local ensure that you save the file with csv extension, the default is set to .txt

 2. Data ingestion: follow the steps described in the [link](DATAINGESTION.md)  to complete the data ingestion